Sriiinini/CovidSG-Project/README.md

 This project serves as a personal showcase of my contributions during my time in COVID Operations.
 Amid the global spread of COVID, countries worldwide began disseminating real-time data insights to help the public assess risk and understand local situations.

-Because my actual work is confidential, I can't share what I did during my work stint.
+Since my actual work is confidential, I can't share what I did during my work stint.
 So, this project acts as a demonstration, offering a glimpse into the important work I did and the value I brought to my team.
-The valuable insights from this project help understand how the pandemic impacted Singapore from 2020 to 2021.
+The insights derived from this project help understand how the pandemic impacted Singapore from 2020 to 2021.

 ## Data Sources